 Water in Your Oil Tank – What to do about it?

-If water has got in your oil tank, your fuel system and operation could be in big trouble as it can wreak havoc with your machinery, equipment and vehicles.
+If water gets in your oil tank, your fuel system and operation could be in big trouble as it can wreak havoc with your machinery, equipment and vehicles.

 With the unpredictable British weather and its ability to change very quickly, if there is water in your oil tank, it will freeze and block supply pipework, causing damage and eventually a halt in operations.